 But even there, the real thing, the genius, would pop up once in a while.
 As in the short piece called “Electricity,” which you can hear here in the Doctor’s own voice:

-Although given how much the Doctor mumbles, you’re probably going to want a transcript.
+Although given how much he mumbles, you’re probably going to want a transcript.

 By Hunter S. Thompson

 It has been raining a lot recently.
 Quick thunderstorms and flash floods...lightning at night and fear in the afternoon.
 People are worried about electricity.